Bayesian Trend Filtering via Proximal Markov Chain Monte Carlo: Proximal Bayesian Trend Filtering

 Given these challenges with a Gamma prior, we propose using a beta-prime prior.
 A beta-prime distribution, denoted as $\beta'(s_1,s_2)$, has density

 If we place a $\beta'(n-k,s_2)$ prior on $\alpha$, the joint prior for $(\V{\beta},\alpha)$ becomes

 A $\beta'(s_1,s_2)$ distribution has mean $\frac{s_1}{s_2-1}$ and variance $\frac{s_1(s_1+s_2-1)}{(s_2-2)(s_2-1)^2}$.
 Consequently when $s_2$ is relatively small, the prior has high variance and becomes uninformative.
-What makes this prior set up preferred over the one induced by the Gamma prior in \Eqn{jointgamma} is that even when $s_2$ is small, we still have $-(n-k+s_2)\log(1+\alpha)$ as a strong penalty to impose a useful measure of shrinkage.
+What makes this prior setup preferred over the one induced by the Gamma prior in \Eqn{jointgamma} is that even when $s_2$ is small, we still have $-(n-k+s_2)\log(1+\alpha)$ as a strong penalty to impose a useful measure of shrinkage.
 Therefore the beta-prime prior is better than the Gamma prior in terms of hyperparameter sensitivity.
 Nonetheless, we will revisit using the Gamma prior later as it is better suited for our second application PBSRTF.
-Why that is the case will be discussed in \Sec{pbsrtf} and \hyperref[appendixg]{Appendix G}.
+Why that is the case will be discussed in \Sec{pbsrtf}.

 Placing an $\operatorname{IG}(s,r)$ prior on $\sigma^2$ and a $\beta'(n-k,s_2)$ prior on $\alpha$, our full posterior density reads

 where $m=\sum_{i=1}^n w_i$ is the total number of observations.
 We can rewrite \Eqn{fullposteriorpbtf} in a vectorized format